cpp-for-yourself/lectures-and-homeworks/lectures/value_semantics.md

 ## We also design how the "stealing references" are created from other objects
 <!-- Talking head -->
-This is awesome!
-We now have different implementations and the compiler picks the appropriate one by using the same rules as it uses for any other [function overload resolution](functions.md#function-overloading---writing-functions-with-the-same-names)!
+We now have different implementations and the compiler should be able to pick the appropriate one by using the same rules as it uses for any other [function overload resolution](functions.md#function-overloading---writing-functions-with-the-same-names)!
+There is just one thing missing...
+How are the `&&` references created?

 <!-- Talking head from a different view -->
-Now we just need to design how our new `&&` reference type is created from various objects and we are done!
+Ok, so we do need to design how our new `&&` reference type is created from various objects but then we are done!
 We mostly care about these two use cases:
 <!-- Overlay text -->
 - Passing temporary objects like `HugeObject{}`
 - Passing objects that we as programmers know will not be in use anymore and so can be stolen from

-### From temporary objects
+### "Stealing references" from temporary objects
 <!-- Let's start with the temporaries -->
 <!-- Code -->
 For temporary objects we can postulate that they can be bound to our `&&` references, and that the compiler always picks the `&&` reference overload of a function if a temporary is provided as a parameter: